jamesthompson02/angular-notes/notes.md

 </div>
 ```

 In this HTML template above, the HTML that will get projected inside the addOn component (app-add-on) is the mat-checkbox.
-To ensure it’s rendered properly and precisely in the addOn component, all you have to do is go to the HTML file for the addOn component and add the tag <ng-content /> where you want the HTML to be displayed.
+To ensure it’s rendered properly and precisely in the addOn component, all you have to do is go to the HTML file for the addOn component and add the tag `<ng-content />` where you want the HTML to be displayed.

-## Routing
+## Basic Routing

 ### Defining routes in your application